wikiadventure/wikiadventu.re/README.md

 ### Librairies

 Launch the setup script to install all the librairies.
-It will install Haxe lib, then backend npm lib and finally quasar and frontend lib!
+It will install Haxe lib, then backend NPM lib and finally Quasar and frontend lib!

  ### Visual Studio Code